 Bucolic beauty envelops the small, unincorporated town of Arnold, California.
 Resting at the center of the 400-mile Sierra Nevada mountain range, Arnold is a breath, sigh, and smile of fresh air.
 Testaments to this are the mild summer temperatures, a close proximity to stunning natural wonders, and the overall seclusion of Arnold’s favored attractions.

-Atlanta today is the economic and cultural center of the Southern United States.
-It offers a traditional charm with a modern flair.
-The city is filled with attractions and activities, including the Georgia Aquarium (the world’s largest), the Atlanta Olympic Park the beautiful Atlanta Botanical Garden.
-Atlanta is also rich in history with the Martin Luther King Jr. National Historic Site and the Pulitzer Prize-winning Author of "Gone with Wind", Margaret Mitchell commemorated by display of her Home and Museum.
-Atlanta also has stellar performance venues that showcase the Atlanta Opera, the Atlanta Ballet and Atlanta's renowned Symphony Orchestra.
-Before or after the show, Atlanta's selection of fine restaurants offers a selection of the best food in the South.
+Atlanta is the economic and cultural center of the south of the United States.
+A city full of traditional charm spiced up with a modern flair.
+Atlanta is filled with attractions and activities, including the Georgia Aquarium (the world’s largest), the Atlanta Olympic Park and the beautiful Atlanta Botanical Garden.
+Atlanta is also rich in history with the Martin Luther King Jr. National Historic Site and the Pulitzer Prize-winning author of "Gone with the Wind" - Margaret Mitchell - commemorated with a museum of where she used to live.

-Baltimore is situated along the shores of the vast Chesapeake Bay nearly 200 miles inland from the Atlantic Ocean.
-Since the 1600s, Baltimore waterways have given passage to ships carrying commercial cargo and new citizens - making it the second most popular point of entry for immigrants next to Ellis Island.
+Baltimore is situated along the shores of the vast Chesapeake Bay, nearly 200 miles inland from the Atlantic Ocean.
+Since the 1600s, Baltimore waterways have given passage to ships carrying commercial cargo and new citizens, making it the second most popular point of entry for immigrants next to Ellis Island.
 It is located approximately 35 miles northeast of Washington DC and 75 miles southwest of Philadelphia, PA.
-With hundreds of identified districts, Baltimore has sometimes been dubbed "a city of neighborhoods," but is more commonly known as "Charm City."
-Baltimoreans take pride in their city, boasting one of the most remarkable transformations in history, yet they continue to welcome and amaze visitors with down to earth, small town spirit and hospitality.

-As a dreamscape among the North Carolina mountainside, Banner Elk is a favorite destination for countless individuals and families seeking fun in the outdoors.
-The “ski capitol of the South” beckons with fishing, rafting, horseback riding, hiking, golfing and—of course—skiing!
-Banner Elk also wields a climate that accommodates every itinerary, spanning the Blue Ridge and Grandfather Mountains, picturesque communities, fine restaurants, and specialty shopping.
+A dreamscape located in the heart of Blue Ridge Mountains in Western-North Carolina, Banner Elk is a favorite destination for countless individuals and families seeking fun in the outdoors.
+The “ski capital of the South” offers a plenty of open air activities such as fishing, rafting, horseback riding, hiking, golfing and—of course—skiing.
+Banner Elk also presents a climate that accommodates every itinerary, spanning the Blue Ridge and Grandfather Mountains, picturesque communities, fine restaurants, and speciality shopping.

 Blaine, Washington is perfectly placed for the ultimate escape.
 Positioned 35 miles south of Vancouver, British Columbia and 110 miles north of bustling Seattle, Blaine certainly carves out its own stake in bliss.
 In addition to a reputation for being an incredibly clean, safe town, Blaine glistens in natural beauty.
 Over a dozen parks are fit for bird watching, biking, and trailblazing, while a handful of manicured golf courses also add to an itinerary of outdoor recreation.

-Brian Head is living proof that things only get better the higher you go!
 With a peak elevation of 11,300 feet, Brian Head is Utah’s beacon to snow-lovers as one of the nation’s highest elevated ski resort towns.
 The town’s year-round population is fewer than 100 people, but countless vacationers and outdoors enthusiasts make for a consistent stream of excitement.
-Approximately 350 inches of snowfall each year draws the attention of cross country skiers, snowboarders, snow tubers, hikers, and those who simply wish to bask in the natural beauty of Brian Head, Utah.
+Approximately 350 inches of snowfall each year draws the attention of cross country skiers, snowboarders, hikers and those who wish to bask in the natural beauty of Brian Head, Utah.

-Capistrano Beach is not the traditional “city,” but its charming small town atmosphere and myriads of recreational opportunities have christened it a viable vacation destination.
-Branching off from the city of Dana Point, “Capo Beach” is also bordered by the vivacious Laguna Beach to the north and San Clemente to the south.
+Capistrano Beach's charming small town atmosphere and a myriad of recreational opportunities have christened it a viable vacation destination.
+Branching off from the city of Dana Point, “Capo Beach” is also bordered on by the vivacious Laguna Beach to the north and San Clemente to the south.
 As one of the few remaining "beach towns" in the busy Orange County area, Capo Beach has (impressively) avoided much of the commercialization common to the area.
 This makes for a great, uncongested stay.

 Less than 10 miles from Palm Springs resides Cathedral City.
 Deriving its name from the eponymous Cathedral Canyon, the City also features the natural landmarks of desert and mountain ranges common to Coachella Valley.
 Visitors frequently take to Cathedral City’s sparkling golf courses, which are the area’s prominent attractions, in the Boulder and Pebble courses of the Cimarron Golf Resort, as well as the Cathedral Canyon Golf Club course.

 Cave Creek, Arizona is an archeologist’s dream.
 Myriads of Hopi Indian tribal artifacts line the mountainsides and stone formations, and the flora is entirely unique to the region.
 Naturally, Cave Creek shares the abundant sunshine and divine landscape of greater Arizona, which consequently draws countless visitors each year to its location.
-Unlike nearby Phoenix, Cave Creek is relatively secluded from the hustle and bustle of the metropolitan.
-Therefore the lifestyle is entirely Western, with rural development, open trails, spaces and wildlife habitats, and overwhelmingly fantastic views.
+The lifestyle of this city is entirely Western, with rural development, open trails, spaces and wildlife habitats, and overwhelmingly fantastic views.

 Following in the steps of its fellow northeastern cities within the early Colonies, the city of Concord was established around the spirit of unity, harmony, and friendship.
 As the name “Concord” actually means “with harmony,” these characteristics are seen all over the city.
 Residential, business, industrial, and historical elements are all blended together to make Concord an impressive cocktail of evolution and tradition.

-As a metropolitan of amazing proportions, Dallas is the primary destination of travel and excitement in Texas.
+As a metropolitan city of amazing proportions, Dallas is the primary destination for travel and excitement in Texas.
 Drawing those with an innovative spirit, Dallas possesses an uncanny ability to combine Southern charm with commercial finesse.
-Its citizens have christened the city “Big D” in fitting manner, for much like the state in which it resides, Dallas boasts of big style.
-From the endless entertainment and dining districts of its downtown, to sporting attractions spanning FIVE professional teams that include “America’s Team” in the Dallas Cowboys, you can guarantee a good time with a relaxing, sunny breeze in the city that never ceases to amaze.
+Its citizens have christened the city “Big D” in fitting manner, for much like the state in which it resides, Dallas boasts of big style, from the endless entertainment and dining districts of its downtown, to sporting attractions spanning five professional teams.

 Dennis Port is one of five villages that comprise the town of Dennis in Cape Cod, Massachusetts.
 For years, Cape Cod has been a place where America's wealthy come to relax during the summer months.
 The Cape's perfect beaches and the warm waters of Nantucket Sound and Cape Cod Bay provide desirable conditions for sunbathing, fishing, whale watching, surfing, and other activities.

 If you love the beach and the unique seaside air, Falmouth, Massachusetts, is definitely the place to see.
-Ride across Cape Cod along the Island Queen Ferry, relax on the warm and pleasant Old Silver Beach, or take a scenic tour of the Nobska Lighthouse in this comforting city.
-There is plenty to do and see here, so stop by and have a blast!
+Ride across Cape Cod aboard the Island Queen Ferry, relax on the warm and pleasant Old Silver Beach, or take a scenic tour of the Nobska Lighthouse in this comforting city.
+There is plenty to do and see here, so stop by and have a blast.